 Bioelectrical impedance is based on the principle that lean tissue is more electrically conductive than fat.
 A mild, painless electrical current is passed through the body, usually from the wrist to the foot.
 This test is often the body composition analysis method of choice in health clubs because the test can be performed fully clothed, and requires minimal skill on the part of the examiner.
 Equipment required for bioelectrical impedance testing can be expensive compared to skin calipers, so this testing may be found mainly at large facilities.

-Hydrostatic weighing is often referred to as the gold standard for body composition analysis.
+Hydrostatic weighing is often referred to as the gold standard for this analysis.
 Generally believed to be the most accurate means of determining body composition, hydrostatic weighing is based on the idea that fat is less dense than water.
 The process compares a person's body weight on dry land to their underwater weight, and uses the results to calculate the proportion of fat to lean tissue.
 While accurate, hydrostatic weighing is generally only carried out in laboratory settings, as it requires equipment and skills that would be impractical to replicate in a family medicine or fitness setting.

 No matter which method is used, normal body fat measurements are generally considered to be 18-30% for women and 15-25% for men.
 If fat levels fall any lower, there is a lessened ability to cushion organs and store certain vitamins, and an increased risk of osteoporosis.
 Any higher, and there is a risk of cardiovascular disease.
 Where a person optimally falls within the normal range is dependent on many variables, including genetics, activity level, and life stage.